-I have a Professional Degree but have not used it yet.
-I was seriously injured right after I received my Ph.D.
+I was injured right after I received my Ph.D.
 How are my lost earnings calculated?

 Calculating lost earnings after a severe injury shortly after receiving a Ph.D. can be complex and multifaceted.
 Determining lost earnings typically involves a combination of factors, including your potential earning capacity, the nature and extent of your injuries, and various economic variables.

 Current Earnings and Career Prospects: The starting point for calculating lost earnings is your current salary or earnings at the time of the injury.
 If you had just received your Ph.D., you might have been in the early stages of your career, possibly in a postdoctoral position or an entry-level job in your field.
 Your current earnings provide a baseline for assessing what you would have earned had the injury not occurred.